kenstir/hemlock-ios/Documentation/Handling the Keyboard.md

 # Handling the Virtual Keyboard

 I had a lot of trouble handling the virtual keyboard, e.g. it would appear and occlude the fields you were trying to edit.
-Here is the implentation pattern, for UIKit and Texture ViewControllers.

 ## UIKit